Leelu55/newsreport/README.md

 GROUP BY name
 ORDER BY count(views) DESC
 ```

-The query uses the **popular_articles** view, joins it with the authors table and aggregates views per author.
+Uses the **popular_articles** view, joins it with the authors table and aggregates views per author.

 ### get_high_error_days()